andrewmcodes-archive/codefactor_demo/docs/codefactor.md

 > CodeFactor instantly performs Code Review with every GitHub Commit or PR.
 Zero setup time.
 Get actionable feedback within seconds.
 Customize rules, get refactoring tips and ignore irrelevant issues.

-In addition to automated code review, CodeFactor also has autofix functionality, which is pretty cool.
+In addition to automated code review, CodeFactor also has auto-fix functionality, which is pretty cool.

 For Rails apps specifically, CodeFactor can check: